walteryu/code4sac/covid/modules/00_intro.md

 This tutorial demonstrates basic Notebook functionality, Python code required to run examples and features for analysis and visualization.
 It will require some basic understanding of the Python programming language, Jupyter platform and data analysis; however, we will work through these steps in each section so not to worry!
 After this tutorial, you should have a basic understanding of Notebook, Python and how to get started with your own notebook.

-This tutorial focuses on Exploratory Data Analysis (EDA) of annual traffic delay data from the [CA Open Data Portal](https://data.ca.gov/).
-Description and details about the dataset are available [here](https://data.ca.gov/dataset/caltrans-annual-vehicle-delay).

 Citation: This notebook is based on this Medium article [tutorial](https://medium.com/python-pandemonium/introduction-to-exploratory-data-analysis-in-python-8b6bcb55c190) and [Github Repo](https://github.com/kadnan/EDA_Python/).

 ## Notebooks for Collaboration